squidfunk/mkdocs-material/docs/setup/setting-up-a-blog.md

     - [`categories_slugify`][categories_slugify]

-You can now add arbitrary content to the newly created file, or set specific page properties for this page via front matter, e.g. to change the
+You can now add arbitrary content to the newly created file, or set specific front matter properties for this page, e.g. to change the [page description]:
-[page description]:

 ``` yaml
 ---